individual-brain-charting/public_protocols/README.md

 The `rsvp_language` directory contains the protocol employed for the *RSVP Language* task.

-The `mental_time_travel` directory contains the protocol employed for the *Mental Time Travel* task.
+The `mtt` directory contains the protocol employed for the *Mental Time Travel* task.

 The `preference` directory contains the protocol employed for the *Preference* task.